 In simple terms, a content management system (CMS), is a website maintenance tool for non-technical users.
 It is a web application designed to make it easy for non-technical users to add, edit and manage content on their website.

-A CMS not only helps businesses add and edit content, it also takes care of a number of “behind the scenes” functions such as:
+A Content Management System not only helps you add and edit your content, it also takes care of a number of “behind the scenes” management tasks like:

 - Generate website navigation elements automatically